 Leave-in conditioners and cream based conditioners are your best friends when it comes to detangling.
 Detangling your hair without them can cause breakage and lead to damaged hair.
 Here are some of the best products and tools for detangling:

-- Kinky-Curly Knot Today: Type 3s will love this leave-in conditioner.
+Type 3 curlies will love this leave-in conditioner.
 Smooth it over your hair, comb out the knots and let your hair soak up the moisture.

-- Curly Hair Solutions Slip Detangler: This detangler is perfect for ladies who just colored their hair, but great for your natural hair as well.
+This detangler is perfect for ladies who just colored their hair, and is great for your natural hair as well.
 It acts as both a leave-in conditioner and a detangler, so you don’t have to worry about rinsing out the conditioner once you’ve detangled.

-- Denman D3 Brush: This brush kills two birds with one stone.
-It acts as a great styling brush if you use a blow dryer or diffuser and it detangles curls too.
+This brush kills two birds with one stone.
+It acts as a great styling brush if you use a blow dryer or diffuser, and it detangles curls too.
 Because the teeth are closer together than a wide tooth comb, be sure to use a generous amount of conditioner in order to lubricate your curls and prevent breakage.